AdobeDocs/marketo.en/help/marketo/getting-started/setup-steps.md

    Send the email to IT.
 We understand it can take some time for IT to complete these tasks.
 You can continue on to Step 7, but remember that you must return Step 6 to complete your Marketo setup.

-1. Complete Your Marketo Setup After IT Finishes
+## Complete Your Marketo Setup After IT Finishes {#complete-your-marketo-setup-after-it-finishes}

    Once IT has completed their tasks, follow these steps to add your landing page and email CNAMEs, and to activate DKIM signing.